Andrew Barth Feldman: Acting career

 Feldman starred as Alfredo Linguini in a benefit concert presentation of Ratatouille the Musical, an internet meme that originated on TikTok, inspired by the 2007 Disney/Pixar film.
 The concert streamed exclusively on TodayTix on January 1, 2021.
 His performance was celebrated, with Jesse Green writing in The New York Times that Feldman "seems to have animated his face to match Pixar's version: He's instantly adorable while looking like he still might gnaw your toe."

-Feldman made his television acting debut in the Disney+ show, High School Musical: The Musical: The Series, as a recurring guest star for season 2, where he played Antoine, a French exchange student.
+Feldman made his television acting debut in the Disney+ show High School Musical: The Musical: The Series as a recurring guest star in season 2 playing Antoine, a French exchange student.

-On May 7, 2021, Feldman appeared in 2019 Jimmy Award finalist Casey Likes' short film Thespians.
+On May 7, 2021, Feldman appeared in the short film Thespians by Casey Likes, a 2019 Jimmy Award finalist.

-Feldman made his feature film acting debut in April 2023 in Netflix film A Tourist's Guide to Love as Alex, a college-bound vlogger.
+Feldman made his feature-film acting debut in April 2023 in Netflix's A Tourist's Guide to Love as Alex, a college-bound vlogger.
 He starred opposite Jennifer Lawrence in No Hard Feelings in June 2023 as Percy Becker, a soon-to-be college student who is also socially clueless.'

 He then played Neil Levy in the 2024 SNL biopic Saturday Night and voiced both Dopey and the narrator in Disney's 2025 live-action remake of Snow White.

 Feldman starred as Oliver in Maybe Happy Ending opposite his offstage girlfriend, Helen J. Shen, for a nine-week engagement from September 2 to November 1, 2025.
 Asian theatre artists expressed disappointment over the casting of Feldman, a non-Asian actor, in a show set in Korea and in a role originated on Broadway by an actor of partly Asian descent, noting that Asian actors are underrepresented on American stages.

 Music

-On July 8, 2021, Feldman released his first single "Every Pretty Girl" about falling in love as a teenager with OCD.
-On Christmas Eve 2021, Feldman released his second single "Emma".
-Also in July 2021, Feldman was featured on American actress and singer Cozi Zuehlsdorff's single "The Old Me and You".
-On September 23, 2022, Feldman and Joe Serafini released "In My Head", a duet written by songwriters Daniel Mertzlufft and Jacob Ryan Smith about the budding romance between two young men.
+On July 8, 2021, Feldman released his first single, "Every Pretty Girl", about falling in love as a teenager with OCD.
+Also in that month Feldman was featured on American actress and singer Cozi Zuehlsdorff's single "The Old Me and You".
+On September 23, 2022, Feldman and Joe Serafini released "In My Head", a duet by songwriters Daniel Mertzlufft and Jacob Ryan Smith, about the budding romance between two young men.
+On Christmas Eve 2021 Feldman released his second single "Emma".